Dlhuutien/CNM_moblie/chating_app/README.md

 ## Backend

-This app does not contain backend logic in Flutter itself.
-The backend (hosted separately) is assumed to be built with:
+The backend (developed separately) is assumed to be built using:
 -  **Node.js (Express)**
-- Responsible for authentication, message history, user and group management
+- Hosted on AWS, handling authentication, chat logic, file storage, and notifications

 ## Frontend